Skip to main content

-During Craft Sessions, Creative Writing Instructors go in-depth on a particular element of craft, and participants expand their writing knowledge by exploring different topics and prompts.
-Residential and online participants will have the opportunity to choose several of these sessions as electives, based on their interests and areas in which they wish to grow.
-Each session offers instruction and time for writers to put elements of craft into practice.
+During Craft Sessions, Creative Writing Instructors go in-depth on a particular element of craft, allowing participants to expand their writing knowledge by exploring different topics and prompts.
+Each session offers a lecture period and time for writers to put elements of craft into practice.

-Please note that Craft Sessions vary from session to session, and that we offer different Craft Sessions between our residential and online programs.
+Please note that Craft Sessions vary by instructor, and that we offer different Craft Sessions between our residential and online programs.

 A List of Possibilities